jarondl/pygtfs/README.md

 Installation
 ------------

-Clone the repo and use `python setup.py install`.
-At some point I may add this to PyPI, but I don't think it's mature enough.
+Get [setuptools](http://pypi.python.org/pypi/setuptools) if you don't have it, clone the repo, and use `python setup.py install`.
+At some point I may add this to PyPI, but I don't think it's mature enough yet.

 Basic usage
 -----------